ireinhart/docker-teamcity-ci/README.md

 ## requirements

-The host has to run docker version 1.10.2 or later and must be an ubuntu wily release.
+The host has to run docker version 1.10.2 or later and can be an ubuntu wily or xenial release.
 If you like to run other OS versions please check the `docker-compose.yml` for volume `/lib/x86_64-linux-gnu/libdevmapper.so.1.02.1`.
 For a simpler container management please use *docker-compose* version 1.6.2 or later to start/stop and build the "app".

 ## start